 Priorities Amiss: Land Usage

 Apart from food and water, animals require large amounts of space.
 The staggering statistics on the amount of land occupied by animal agriculture is illustrated in the infographic shown below.

 Of the 50% of the Earth’s land that is used for agriculture, a lion’s share is taken up by animal agriculture (animal intensive farming).
 But in terms of output, only 17% of the world’s calorific needs are fulfilled by meat and dairy (of the 77% of land under animal agriculture).
 Even in terms of protein content, the number is skewed greatly: 33% comes from animals against the 67% from plant-based protein.
-From this, one can argue that the majority of the world does not, in fact, rely on animal products for protein, an argument commonly put forth by the conscientious meat-lover to defend his/her stance.
+Based on this statistic, one can argue that the majority of the world does not, in fact, rely on animal products for protein, an argument commonly put forth by the conscientious meat-lover to defend their stance.